Hotchain-HOTX/mn-install/README.md

-# Hotchain
+# Hotchain Masternode installation script
-Shell script to install a [Hotchain Masternode](http://hotchain.me/) on a Linux server running either Ubuntu 16.04 or 18.04.
-Run it on a clean VPS only.
-Use it on your own risk.
+Shell script to install an [Hotchain Masternode](http://hotchain.me/) on a Linux server running either Ubuntu 16.04 or 18.04.

+**Run it on a clean Ubunbtu.
+Use it at your own risk.**
 ***

 ## Installation